jbisetto/free-genai-bootcamp-2025/song-vocabulary/Tech-Specs.md

 - Python FastAPI
 - Ollama via the Ollama Python SDK, using Mistral 7B (running locally)
 - Instructor (for structured JSON output)
 - duckduckgo-search to get lyrics
+- SQLite for caching lyrics with compression
+- zlib for text compression

 ## Project Structure
 ```